 Compare your bills

-Understand your household’s peak energy demand
+Understand your household’s peak electricity demand period

-- current information on government rebates and assistance
+- information on government rebates and assistance

 - a guide for renters and a factsheet with easy ways to save energy and money in 33 languages.